<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 A great sales call is more than just a sale: it’s a conversation.
 When you use tactics like rushing to a sale, talking over your customer, and overselling, it’s difficult for your prospect to connect with your sales team.
 And, as I’m sure we all know, no connection, no sale.

-Understanding the difference between being confident and being aggressive is a great start when it comes to avoiding these tactics, but to really solve your sales woes, you’ll need to pursue regular sales training.
+Understanding the difference between being confident and being aggressive is a great start when it comes to avoiding these sales tactics, but to really solve your sales woes, you’ll need to pursue regular sales training.

 Good selling is found in a modern approach, one that is valuable to your prospective clients, and powerful and effective language choices that move deals forward.
 In Sales Accelerator, you will find modern strategies and hundreds of talk tracks that will speed your revenue growth.